 Mary Queen of Peace Catholic School follows Independent School District 728 (Elk River, Otsego, Rogers, Zimmerman) rules and regulations for Health Services.
 A licensed school nurse is assigned to oversee our Health Office for training and consultation.
-Click the link below for more information on ISD 728 Health Services.
+Click the link at the bottom of the page for more information on ISD 728 Health Services.

 If your child will be absent, please contact the school office by 8:45 am.